pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 ```
 I like drawing, and painting, so painting
 She is smart, but rude, so rude
-I am late, so won't come, but won't
+I am late, so won't come, but won't come
 We can eat, or drink, but drink
 ```